Unit Group 2114

 Job prospects in this occupation are fair.

 Over the past few years, it is estimated that the number of meteorologists remained fairly stable.
 The positive impact of growth in demand for weather information and atmospheric phenomena has in fact been cancelled out by the negative impact of the state of public finances and of technological innovations.
-Considering these trends will continue, numbers should remain fairly stable over the next few years.
+Given that the negative factors should take a little more momentum in the coming years, it is expected that their number will decrease slightly over the next few years.

 Sources of employment